ados-plugins.slice cgroup. This page covers the budgets, how to spot

 Profiling TypeScript plugins

 requestAnimationFrameand a local ref. - Heavy SVG redraws.
-Switch to canvas if the path count goes above ~200.
+Switch to canvas past a few hundred paths.

 - Synchronous JSON parse in the message handler.
-Move it to a Web Worker or off the main thread.
+Move it off the main thread.

 Event-loop discipline